-Through its Center for English Proficiency (CfEP), the university also conducts Intensive English courses designed to develop university-level English language skills in students requiring additional language study before commencing university.
+Through its Center for English Proficiency (CfEP), the university also offers an English Bridge program designed to develop university-level English language skills in students requiring additional language study before commencing university.

 The university's faculty members possess appropriate academic credentials.
 Furthermore, many are or have been practicing professionals of note.
 In terms of faculty composition, North Americans have the highest representation of any national group.